Restore data using a recovery database

 Some backup applications have the ability to restore Exchange data directly to a recovery database.
 Windows Server Backup can restore only file-level backups to a recovery database.
 It cannot be used to restore application-level backups to a recovery database.

 The database and log files containing the recovered data must be restored or copied into the RDB folder structure.
+Do not rename the .edb files.

 Use the Shell to recover data using a recovery database